 This project reflects an interest I have developed in these ‘outcast’ trees and a desire to record their presence in a time of uncertainty in the natural world.
 Nature has always been in a state of transition but the transition we are now talking about looks increasingly like extinction for many species.
 As Olafur Eliasson demonstrates in his serialised images of Iceland, the grid doesn’t have to be a form of urban order.
 It is also a way to express ideas of time, place, change and potential loss in nature.
-I’m also interested in giving significance and a presence to the stuff that culture marginalises or rejects or simply doesn’t notice.
-Depictions of forests in the european art tradition have mainly emphasised verticality or denseness or in Thomas Struth’s case, ‘Paradise’ is somewhere far off in exotic rainforests.
+I’m also interested in giving significance and a presence to the stuff that culture marginalises, rejects or simply doesn’t notice.
+Depictions of forests in the European art tradition have mainly emphasised verticality, denseness or in Thomas Struth’s case, ‘Paradise’ is somewhere far off in exotic rainforests.
 For me, these scrub trees in West Wales, which light up the hedgerows for a few weeks every year provide a sense of optimism without pointing to any utopian solution.← Back